Kacper1263/arduino/1Sheeld/TextToSpeech_Lamp/README.md

-# Text To Speech
+# Text To Speech Lamp

-Text To Speech projects
+Text To Speech Lamp projects